 Colic relief through a nappy change?!
 If you're wondering whether or not you read the title right... don't worry, this blew me away too when I researched diapering in order to write this page.

-And I want to share this knowledge with as many expectant, new and even experienced parents as possible, because this can make a big difference!
+And I want to share this knowledge with as many expectant, new and even experienced parents as possible because this can make a big difference!

 We all know the double leg lift technique.
-Hold baby gently by the ankles, lift the lower part of their bodies to remove the dirty nappy and replace it with a clean nappy.
+Hold the baby gently by the ankles, lift the lower part of their bodies to remove the dirty nappy and replace it with a clean nappy.

-But from birth until your baby is able to sit or even crawl, there's a technique that will actually help to reduce discomfort in your baby's tummy.
+But from birth, until your baby is able to sit or even crawl, there's a technique that will actually help to reduce discomfort in your baby's tummy.
 It's called the rolling technique.

 Be sure to roll your baby's entire body and not just the hips, so that the spine stays in a straight alignment.